 The Mitsui O.S.K.
-Lines positions the promotion of every employee's health as an important management issue for realizing the Group Vision under the Group Corporate Mission.
+Lines Group positions the promotion of every employee's health as an important management issue for realizing the Group Vision under the Group Corporate Mission.
 Toward this end, we will implement the following initiatives.

 The Diversity and Healthcare Management Team in the Human Resources Division plays a key role in promoting MOL Group health management, in cooperation with industrial health staff comprising of industrial doctors, public health nurses, a psychiatrist, certified psychologists and masseur, working in collaboration with various concerned parties including the health insurance association.
 The team also plans and implements effective programs to promote the health of employees working at sea in cooperation with the Operational Safety Committee.
 Information on health management promotion is shared on land and at sea through the Council for Health Management Promotion, and also regularly reported at the meetings of the Executive Committee and the Board of Directors.

 As we promote consolidated management, we respond not only to non-consolidated MOL employees, but also to the group companies when it comes to occupational safety and health management.
 We will develop the corporate infrastructure to increase health and productivity, which can be shared among MOL Group companies; review, implement, and verify the effects; and continually improve measures according to the needs of group companies.
 Specifically, we provide stress check tests and tie-ups with medical service companies, hold regular workshops to gain HR management expertise, and conduct HR assessments to strengthen our group-wide HR management.